 Once you have an idea, then approach an editor with your pitch.
 Explain your story idea, the press trip opportunity and then finally that you’ll need a letter of assignment.
 Most press trips won’t come at a cost to the publication or you.
 A key thing to note is to never ever misrepresent yourself for a press trip, which is to say don’t say you’re a journalist for X publication if the editor hasn’t approved your story.

 If you don’t have a press trip opportunity but still want free travel, hotel stays, etc…

 This is a tall order, my friend.
 Here’s why:

 1. Most publications have writers on staff that they send on trips, etc. as representatives of the publication, so it’s unlikely that they would turn towards a freelancer for these sort of opportunities.

-2. Most publications have a locked budget for editorial expenses, so asking for a site to pay for your travel might be a hard sell and ultimately take away from the larger editorial budget for on staff editors and writers.
+2. Most publications have a locked budget for editorial expenses, so asking for a site to pay for your travel might be a hard sell and ultimately take away from the larger editorial budget for on-staff editors and writers.

 3. (and this is the hardest obstacle to overcome) you will need to prove to a publication why the investment in sending you somewhere as opposed to one of their own on-staff editors or writers makes sense.
 This isn’t impossible because if you’re already traveling in the Middle East, it might make more financial sense for a publication to pay you to cover a certain story as opposed to sending a staff writer or having an editor take time away from their workload.
-In the end, it all comes down to how you approach a publication.
+In the end, it all comes down to how you approach a publisher.